 However, this is not a perfect test because most of the car weight is upfront and your 200 pounds of force won’t compress the springs a lot more.
 But, it is still a good test that you can combine with other signs and diagnose a bad strut or shock.

 If your steering wheels wobble back and forth a little when you drive down the road and hit a bump, your shocks and struts might be failing or have already failed.

-That’s because when you hit that bump, your spring is moving up real quickly and rapidly moving your suspension.
+That’s because when you hit that bump, your spring is moving up really quickly and rapidly moving your suspension.
 As a result, you’re entering out of tie rods around causing your steering wheel to wobble back and forth.

-5. Excessive body roll around turns
+5. Excessive body roll-around turns

 Excessive body roll-around turns can also be a sign of bad shocks and struts.
 When you are turning the car it is normal to body roll in the direction you are turning.